Mediator

 What to expect

-• You'll usually be office-based, for example at a family mediation service location.
+- You'll usually be office-based, for example at a family mediation service.
 This provides a neutral setting for all clients.

-• Providing mediation may be your only employment, part of an existing job (for example, as a solicitor or barrister) of part of a portfolio career.
+- Providing mediation may be your only employment, part of an existing job (for example, as a solicitor or barrister) or part of a portfolio career.

 Qualifications

-To work in civil mediation, you can take a course accredited by the Civil Mediation Council (CMC) in order to gain registered status.
+To work in civil/commercial or workplace mediation, you can take a Civil Mediation Council (CMC) registered course in order to gain Registered status as a mediator.
 See their website for a list of organisations offering CMC Registered training courses that can lead to CMC Registered status.
 Training is usually carried out in a block of training days, combining theory and practical assessment.
-See the CMC website for details of all the registration requirements.

 You need to show examples of relevant knowledge and experience through degree-level study (or an equivalent level of professional qualification), volunteering or employment to be accepted onto most UK accredited mediation training.